Arsenal and Chelsea serve up bleak midwinter draw

 The visitors, with the creative talents of Brazilian Oscar and Spaniard Juan Mata left to get a soaking on the bench, worked tirelessly to stifle Arsenal's attacking verve.

-Arsenal then screamed for a penalty when Willian left Walcott in a heap, seconds after Chelsea midfielder John Obi Mikel clattered into Arteta with what initially looked like a dangerous tackle but video replays showed was hard but fair.
+Arsenal had a penalty shout when Willian rapped Walcott's ankle but there was precious little else to animate the home fans who also screamed for action when John Obi Mikel clattered into Arteta with what looked like a dangerous tackle.

 Chelsea's Fernando Torres ploughed a lone furrow up front, forcing Wojciech Szczesny into a comfortable save, while Arsenal counterpart Olivier Giroud was also scavenging for scraps.

-If anything the second half was more tedious than the first as the match descended into a tetchy midfield battle that briefly boiled over when Chelsea defender Branislav Ivanovic caught Ozil in the face with his studs.
+If anything the second half was even more tedious than the first as the match descended into an ugly, tetchy midfield battle that briefly boiled over when Chelsea defender Branislav Ivanovic caught Ozil in the face with his studs.

 Roger Federer blamed a lack of commitment for his shock 3-6 7-6(7) 7-6(5) loss to world number 116 Evgeny Donskoy of Russia in the Dubai Open second round on Wednesday.